 6. Focus on ergonomics

-Ergonomic office furniture, designed with the movement and functionality of the human body in mind, can reduce the stress on bones, joints and muscles.
+According to a leader in Townsville office furniture, ergonomic office furniture, designed with the movement and functionality of the human body in mind, can reduce the stress on bones, joints and muscles.
 This could be desks with adjustable heights to allow for sitting or standing, and modular furniture suitable for a variety of tasks that can be quickly changed to accommodate employee needs.
 Workers no longer need to be stuck at a desk all day.

 7. Provide options for various work styles